benpcorn/CourseProject/README.md

 ### Implementation Overview

 1. Flask API: ARA runs a lightweight Flask server with two REST API endpoints: `scrape` which scrapes reviews and inserts them to a record in `tinydb` and `process` which runs Gensim's LDA topic modelling on those reviews to generate topics.
-2. Chrome Extension: Adds an "Analyze" button to any product page on Amazon.com, and renders the topics in a table on the product page if they exist.
+2. Chrome Extension: Adds an "Analyze" button to any product page on Amazon.com, and renders the topics in a table (1 row per topic, 1 column per word in the topic) on the product page if they exist.

 #### Database Model for Product Records